← Back to blog

 Here's the exercise I walk every founder through before they sign anything.

 This isn't an argument that agencies are bad.
-It's an argument that the math was designed for brands running 20%+ margins with six-figure monthly budgets where $5K in management overhead is a rounding error.
+It's an argument that the math was designed for brands running healthy margins with six-figure monthly budgets where a flat management fee is a rounding error.
 Most ecommerce brands aren't those brands.

 Signing a 12-month retainer without modeling the ROI threshold first.
-If your retainer is $4,500/month and your blended attribution gives you 3:1 MER on agency-managed channels, those channels need to drive at least $13,500/month in incremental revenue just to break even on the management cost alone.
+Work out what your agency-managed channels would need to generate in incremental revenue, at your actual blended return, just to break even on the management cost alone.
+Most founders have never run that number.

-The 171% figure sounds abstract.
+The ROI gap isn't abstract.
 Here's exactly where it comes from for ecommerce brands.

 Email automation is the clearest win.
-Klaviyo's AI now runs autonomous A/B testing and product recommendations that average 3.75% CTR, with top performers hitting 8.79%.
+Klaviyo's AI now runs autonomous A/B testing and product recommendations continuously.
 Set up once, optimized continuously, no ongoing management cost.
-Traditional agencies charge $1,500-$3,000/month to manage what the platform now handles automatically.
+Traditional agencies still charge a recurring monthly fee to manage what the platform now handles automatically.

-Ad creative testing used to mean paying for production, launching five variations, waiting three weeks for data, then paying an account manager to summarize it in a PDF.
-Brands running AI-powered ad creative testing pre-screen variations before spending a dollar on launch and report 30-40% lower cost per acquisition on Meta.
+Ad creative testing used to mean paying for production, launching several variations, waiting weeks for data, then paying an account manager to summarize it in a PDF.
+Brands running AI-powered ad creative testing pre-screen variations before spending a dollar on launch and cut wasted spend on underperforming creative before it ever goes live.

-Social content production drops from 10+ hours a week to a review-and-approve workflow that takes 30 minutes.
+Social content production drops from a standing weekly time commitment to a review-and-approve workflow that takes minutes.
 Content ships daily instead of when someone gets around to it.

-Email alone delivers $42 return per $1 invested.
-AI marketing stacks automate the execution at near-zero marginal cost.
-The 171% average ROI compounds across every channel where AI replaces hourly-billed agency work.
+Email marketing is consistently one of the highest-return channels in ecommerce.
+AI marketing stacks automate the execution at near-zero marginal cost, and the advantage compounds across every channel where AI replaces hourly-billed agency work.

 Where agency overhead quietly compounds